I3S-ESSnet/Documents/wp3/pxweb-reuse.md

 ## 4. Lessons learned

 ### Problems encountered
-- [ ] containerizing windows web applications
+- [ ] containerizing windows web applications.
+(Maybe this is material for the Blueprint?)
 ### Missing functionalities
 ### General feedback
-- [ ] learning cloud and container technologies
+- [ ] learning cloud and container technologies.
+(Maybe this is material for the Blueprint?)

 ## 5. Conclusions and next steps